-This report is the Copyright of the Department for Environment, Food and Rural Affairs.
-It has been prepared by Ricardo Energy & Environment, a trading name of Ricardo-AEA Ltd, under contract to the Department for Environment, Food and Rural Affairs dated 2016.
-The contents of this report may not be reproduced in whole or in part, nor passed to any organisation or person without the specific prior written permission of the Department for Environment, Food and Rural Affairs.
-Ricardo Energy & Environment accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein.
+This report is the Copyright of BEIS and has been prepared by Ricardo Energy & Environment, a trading name of Ricardo-AEA Ltd under contract "Provision Of The National Atmospheric Emissions Inventory" signed 17th October 2016.
+The contents of this report may not be reproduced, in whole or in part, nor passed to any organisation or person without the specific prior written permission of BEIS.
+Ricardo Energy & Environment accepts no liability whatsoever to any third party for any loss or damage arising from any interpretation or use of the information contained in this report, or reliance on any views expressed therein, other than the liability that is agreed in the said contract.